Lawsonia inermis

 Lawsonia inermis, also known as hina, the henna tree, the mignonette tree, and the Egyptian privet, is a flowering plant and one of the only two species of the genus Lawsonia, with the other being Lawsonia odorata.
+It is used as a traditional medicinal plant.
 The species is named after the Scottish physician Isaac Lawson, a good friend of Linnaeus.

 Description

 Henna is a tall shrub or small tree, standing 1.8 to 7.6 m.
 It is glabrous and multi-branched, with spine-tipped branchlets.
 The leaves grow opposite each other on the stem.
 They are glabrous, sub-sessile, elliptical, and lanceolate (long and wider in the middle; average dimensions are 1.5–5.0 cm x 0.5–2 cm or .6–2 in x 0.2–0.8 in), acuminate (tapering to a long point), and have depressed veins on the dorsal surface.
 Henna flowers have four sepals and a 2 mm calyx tube, with 3 mm spread lobes.
 Its petals are ovate, with white or red stamens found in pairs on the rim of the calyx tube.
 The ovary is four-celled, 5 mm long, and erect.
 Henna fruits are small, brownish capsules, 4–8 mm in diameter, with 32–49 seeds per fruit, and open irregularly into four splits.